 * Economists worry liquidity could stoke inflation, bubbles

-* Schaeuble says German growth is stable, based on domestic
+* Schaeuble says German growth is stable, based on domestic demand

 * U.S. says Germany could do more to boost domestic demand